Art-of-WiFi/UniFi-API-browser/README.md

   - list alarms

 ### Credits
-The phpapi that comes bundled with this tool is based on the work done by the following developers:
+The PHP API client that comes bundled with this tool is based on the work done by the following developers:
 - domwo: http://community.ubnt.com/t5/UniFi-Wireless/little-php-class-for-unifi-api/m-p/603051
 - fbagnol: https://github.com/fbagnol/class.unifi.php